JAYESH-MENARIA-GIT-HUB/vehicle-Object_detection-Tracking-and-counting/README.md

 Training insturction in Train.ipynb

 ## Running the Object Tracker
+### deep_sort is used to track object in videos,
+It generates a track id for object and uses kalman filter which predicts future location of vehicle

 First detect the objects by using ssd model and fed into the tracker as i did in Trck.ipynb file  and counted them